OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_300.md

 ## Creating Credentials in GoldenGate Micro Services Architecture
 ## Introduction

 In this Lab, you will configure the database user credentials entries needed for replication.
-This requires running the following scripts:

-Create_credential_Protocol.sh

-Create_credential_GGAlias.sh

-After running these scripts, you will be able to establish connections for non-SSL replication between the source and target pluggable database.

 ## Objectives